-With the pandemic Silvia has ventured into film work, and her film work can be seen on YouTube.
-DON’T JUST LOOK sponsored by HMTC, CHOLA PODCAST also sponsored by HMTC.
-Her next projects will be to film PEDRO THE PUPPETEER, and HANFORD PRIVATE DETECTIVE.
+With the pandemic Silvia has ventured into film work.
+Two projects were created, DON’T JUST LOOK and CHOLA PODCAST.
+Her next film project is HANFORD PRIVATE DETECTIVE.

-ALICIA IN WONDER TIERRA, was presented by CAL STATE UNIVERSITY San Bernardino from November 11-20, 2016.
-The director Johanna Smith delivered a utopia of puppets to complement this Latina Alice in Wonderland story.
+ALICIA IN WONDER TIERRA, was presented by CAL STATE UNIVERSITY San Bernardino which the director Johanna Smith delivered an utopia of puppets to complement this Latina Alice in Wonderland story.

-Works that she participated in as a speaker was at UC San Bernadino where they produced ALICIA IN WONDER TIERRA in 2016.
-Arizona State University also produced ALICIA on their main stage with director Pamela Sterling and Silvia was brought in to talk to students.
+Arizona State University also produced ALICIA on their main stage with director Pamela Sterling.
 ALICIA IN WONDER TIERRA was also produced by Berkeley Rep and taken on a school-wide tour.
-Silvia also talked with students.

 Other productions of ALICIA IN WONDER TIERRA (Or I Can’t Eat Goat Head) include: The Coterie, Cara Mia Theatre Company with The Dallas Children’s Theater, Utah State Theater, Texas’ Globe Theater, Teatro Humanidad in Austin, Texas, and a number of community theaters and high schools across the country.
 It was also included in South Coast Hispanic Playwright Festival.
 ALICIA IN WONDER TIERRA was a Kennedy Center New Voices/New Vision participant and a Lila Wallace/Reader’s Digest New Play Award winner.

 Some of Silvia’s works are published by Dramatic Publishing.
-Books with Inclusions include: BOXCAR/EL VAGON in “Foundations of Language & Literature: For Honors and Pre-AP English Courses, 1/e” written by Golden and published by Macmillan 2018.
+Books with Inclusions include THE MIGRANT FARMWORKER’S SON in “Foundations of Language & Literature: For Honors and Pre-AP English Courses, 1/e” written by Golden and published by Macmillan 2018.